absorensen/numbers_go_brrrr/m3_types/s4_bit_tricks.md

 </figcaption>
 </figure>

-In the blog post there is even a lookup table (LUT) version mentioned which removes all of the loops.
+In the blog post there is even a lookup table (LUT) version mentioned, which removes all of the loops.
 Using LUTs yields an advantage which increases with the size of the numbers as the number of iterations in the for-loops increases.
-It does however require you to copy paste or generate a LUT which you can reuse.
+It does however require you to copy-paste or generate a LUT which you can reuse.
 You tradeoff a lot of for-loops for doing a few memory look-ups instead.
-It seems to be the favoured way of doing it when you search for Mortorn encoding libraries.
+It seems to be the favoured way of doing it when you search for Morton encoding libraries.

 <figure markdown>
 ![Image](../figures/morton_vs_hilbert.jpg){ width="800" }